 Every floor plan uses a set of universal symbols that are understood by the building team all over the world.
 Every single line on the floor plan means something; there would be no unnecessary dots or arrows without it having a further meaning or direction.
 That is why it is highly imperative to ensure that the floor plans are done without any error.

-The builders are supposed to follow the floor plans to the T. If the builder is not experienced, they might not be able to pick up minor errors and come to a judgment on their own.
+The house builders in Brisbane are supposed to follow the floor plans to the .
+If the builder is not experienced, they might not be able to pick up minor errors and come to a judgment on their own.
 So if the plan has any mistakes, it could lead to severe damages in construction.

 The floor plans are supposed to comply with the set of standards laid out in the Australian Standard AS 1100 in its part 301 of Architectural drawing.
 Every drawing will follow the same rules so every member of the team can read the plans.